typescript-eslint/typescript-eslint/packages/type-utils/README.md

 # `@typescript-eslint/type-utils`

-Type utilities for working with TypeScript within ESLint rules.
+> Type utilities for working with TypeScript within ESLint rules.

 The utilities in this package are separated from `@typescript-eslint/utils` so that that package does not require a dependency on `typescript`.

+## ✋ Internal Package

+This is an _internal package_ to the [typescript-eslint monorepo](https://github.com/typescript-eslint/typescript-eslint).
-You probably don't want to use this package directly.
+You likely don't want to use it directly.

-TODO STANDARDIZE INTERNAL
+👉 See **[typescript-eslint.io](https://typescript-eslint.io)** for docs on typescript-eslint.